 1hr 23 minutes into the film: As Killian is congratulating his production team he is standing next to a TV that is rolling credits for the show.
 The credits are quite easy to read on a large screen and are: THANK YOU: TIM GEORGE GARY PAUL ROB KEITH YOU ME US THEM ~ WHAT NEXT: I DON'T KNOW ~ TITLES: TYPE M WRONG ~ MAKE UP: PAINT YOUR FACE ~ PROPS: PROPERTY ~ LOCATIONS: BY TO LONG HERE ~ ART DIRECTOR: RED G. BLEU AND PRIMARY COLOURS ~ MUSIC: DO RAY ME ~ CATERING: [scene ends]

 Director George P. Cosmatos wanted to relocate the entire film to a shopping mall.
-This may be the influence for a level in the game Manhunt (2003), a game based on a similar premise in which a former death row inmate must fight for his life against several different street gangs in a complex snuff film he's been forcibly enlisted in.
+This may be the influence for a level in the game Manhunt (2003), which is based on a similar premise in which a former death row inmate must fight for his life against several different street gangs in a complex snuff film he's been forcibly enlisted in.
 One of these levels, called "View of Innocence," takes place in an abandoned shopping mall.

 The ICS television network headquarters' lower eight floors, seen at 13:40, is the pyramid-like Filmland Corporate Center in Los Angeles, the home of Metro-Goldwyn-Mayer in 1987.
-A matte painting added an imposing 21 story tower above the real structure.
-In 1992 Sony purchased MGM's old studio lot and moved into the Filmland Building.
+A matte painting added an imposing 21-story tower above the real structure.
+In 1992 Sony Pictures purchased MGM's old studio lot and moved into the Filmland Building.
 The building was renamed Sony Pictures Plaza.
-In 1987, Sony also purchased Tri-Star Pictures, the distributor of The Running Man (1987).
+In 1987 Sony also purchased Tri-Star Pictures, the distributor of this film.